opensearch-project/ansible-playbook/ansible/README.md

     # Deploy with ansible playbook - run the playbook as root
     ansible-playbook -i inventories/opensearch/hosts opensearch.yml

 It will install and configure the opensearch.
-Once the deployment completed, you can access the opensearch with user `admin` and password which you provided for variable `admin_password`(Default password: Test@123).
+Once the deployment completed, you can access the opensearch Dashboards with user `admin` and password which you provided for variable `admin_password`(Default password: Test@123).

 ## TBD
 - opensearch multi-node cluster setup
-- opensearch dashbaords Installation
 - Performance analyzer plugin configuration